Skip to Content

 Allegations of minor offences should be dealt with at School level.
 The aim is to provide the student with advice and guidance and to prevent repetition of the offence; however, penalties may also be imposed.

-The allegation should be reported to the Head of School/Centre Director (or nominee), who will delegate the matter to a member of the relevant Board of Examiners, who will carry out an investigation and will:
+The allegation should be reported to the Head of School/Centre Director (or nominee), who will delegate the matter to a member of the relevant Board of Examiners ("the Investigating Officer"), who will carry out an investigation and will:

-• scrutinise the piece of work and any other evidence
+• scrutinise the piece of work and any other documentary evidence provided by either the member of staff or the student

 • consult with the member of staff who discovered the alleged offence

-• inform the student of the allegation/s against them, identifying the module (or assessment) concerned.
-A copy of the Procedures and the Student Guidance should be sent to the student.
+• inform the student in writing of the allegation/s against them, identifying the module (or assessment) concerned.
+A copy of the Procedures and the Student Guidance should be sent to the student as well as a copy of any documentary evidence of the case against the student.
 If relevant, the student should also be provided with a copy of the Turnitin report.

 • invite the student for interview, giving them at least five working days’ notice of the meeting (the notice time may be shortened if timescales are tight) and advising them of their right to be accompanied.

 • interview the student.
-Another member of academic staff from the School who has not been involved in the case previously will also attend.
-The student should be given guidance about referencing etc.
+Another member of academic staff from the School who has not been directly involved in the case previously will also attend to observe.
+The student should be re-advised/ given guidance about referencing, reporting of results etc.

-The member of staff dealing with the case will prepare a report for the Head of School/Centre Director (or nominee).
-Where this member of staff considers that the alleged offence may be a major offence, they may recommend that it be dealt with as a major offence.
+The member of staff dealing with the case ("the Investigation Officer"), will prepare a report for the Head of School/Centre Director (or nominee).
+This report will remain on the student's file until they graduate.
+Where this member of staff considers that the alleged offence may be a major offence, they may recommend that the procedure for dealing with major offences be invoked.
 If the alleged offence is collusion or copying/permitting copying, all students involved shall be interviewed.
+Students will be informed of the identity of all individuals with whom they are suspected to have colluded.

 • find that no offence has been committed and dismiss the case

-• find that an offence has been committed and impose a penalty from the list below
+• find that a minor academic offence has been committed and impose a penalty from the list below

 • Penalties available to a Head of School/Centre Director (or nominee) for a minor offence